NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 - Usage Analytics: Tracking downloads, dataset contributions, and visualizations accessed from the Urban Data Hub.

-- Surveys and Feedback Loops: Periodic surveys of Extension professionals, municipal staff, and community organizations to measure adoption, satisfaction, and impact of tools.
+- Surveys and Feedback Loops: Periodic surveys of researchers, Extension professionals, municipal staff, and community organizations to measure adoption, satisfaction, and impact of tools.

 - Advisory Forums: Annual convenings where stakeholders review outputs, share use cases, and recommend adjustments.